TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/get-started-selfmanaged/test.md

 Here's how to add it to the API definition:

-Navigate back to the API we created, click on "RAW API Definition", and replace the default value for `custom_middleware` with the following:
+Navigate back to the API we created, click on "VIEW RAW DEFINITION", and replace the default value for `custom_middleware` with the following:

 ```json
     "custom_middleware": {